Disclaimer: This leaf razor review is not being sponsored by Leaf, I reached out to them, and they were so kind as to send me the razor to test.

-- It’s a quality product which you can be proud of to own.
+- It’s a quality product that you can be proud of owning.

-What do you think about my Leaf razor review?
+What do you think about my Leaf Razor review?
 Are you going to get one?
 Are you happy with using your safety razor and feel like it does the job?
 Or are you not willing to put the $100 upfront because you don’t see the long-term benefit?
-Let me know your thoughts in the comments below, and make sure to check out my youtube review on the leaf razor.
+Let me know your thoughts in the comments below, and check out my youtube review on the leaf razor.

 Is a leaf razor good for pubic hair?

 Personally, I stay away from using sharp objects around my pubic area, but I have read that it works totally fine.